The 20 Best Cameras for Photography

 Canon EOS R8 Full-Frame Mirrorless Camera Canon EOS R8 Full-Frame Mirrorless Camera

-EOS R8 is the new Canon full-frame camera with super fresh features, coming with the price similar to the EOS R classic at $1,299.
+EOS R8 is the new Canon full-frame camera with super fresh features, coming with the price similar to the EOS R classic.
 One amazing feature of this camera is high-speed capture at 40 frames per second continuously.
 This high speed, however, is only possible in e-shutter mode.
 With this speed, this camera is designed for fast-action subjects.
 It is also proven by its fast AF, which is trained to recognize various objects such as animals and vehicles.

 Pre-buffer capture is another unique feature of this camera.
 It is a burst mode that captures 15 frames before you even press the shutter button.
 This allows the user to capture a perfect moment.
 Unfortunately, it is prone to banding because it is based on an electronic shutter.
 In terms of camera sensor quality, R8 is on the same level as Canon 6D MK II.
 When compared to Sony and Nikon at similar price point, the 24MP technology produces better JPEG images.